mac10pro/image-converters/README.md

 # image-converters
-Useful Image Conversion script. | E.g. webp to jpg or png.
+Useful Image Conversion script.
+Bash scripts & other tools that convert images filetypes into another type. | E.g. webp to jpg or png.

 ## WEBP to JPG
+- Make new folder / directory.
+- Add your .webp images to location.
-- Add FFMPEG to Directory. ```https://ffmpeg.org/download.html```
+- Add FFMPEG to your directory. ```https://ffmpeg.org/download.html```
-- Open terminal in directory with FFMPEG and .webp Images.
+- Open terminal in directory.
 - Enter the following code in the command line. ```for x in ls *.webp; do  ffmpeg -i $x ${x%.webp}.jpg; done```